att-comdev/armada/docs/source/development/getting-started.rst

 .. note::

     The first build will take a little while.
-Afterwards the it will much faster
+Afterwords, it will build much faster.

-3. EZPZ :)

 Virtualenv
 ##########